Domingo (Saturday Night Live): Reception

 The first sketch gained viral attention online, racking up 11 million views on YouTube and 15.2 million on TikTok by November 26, 2024.

+Appearances outside SNL

 On November 17, 2024, Hernandez made an in-character appearance at Sabrina Carpenter's Short n' Sweet tour show in Los Angeles.

+Hernandez made a brief cameo as Domingo during Jack Black's induction into the Five-Timers Club.